Adityabt/Adityabt/README.md

   </tr>
   <tr>
     <td>🚀</td>
     <td>I’m constantly learning and experimenting with new tools and technologies.
-Each project is an opportunity to grow -- as a developer and a creator.</td>
+Each project is an opportunity to grow -- as&nbsp;a&nbsp;developer and a creator.</td>
   </tr>
   <tr>
     <td>🔧</td>